 The Mirage IIIS airframe, wings and undercarriage were strengthened to enable them to be crane lifted within underground mountain bunkers that are very tight for space (4 lift points were added to the airframe) and this also enabled them to handle the Jet Assisted Take-Off (JATO) system that was fitted for rapid take-off from mountain air bases (they could also be fitted with a detachable rear mounted SEPR 84 rocket engine booster to increase speed during flight for a short period to make a rapid altitude climb to aid in interception missions.
 It could be switched on and off but could only be used for a maximum of 80 seconds).
 Swiss air space is small so they needed to get up and away fast!

 The Mirage IIIS was also fitted with US supplied avionics and weapons systems replacing the standard French systems with a Hughes TARAN 18 radar (instead of the Thomson-CSF Cyrano II radar) and fire-control system, in addition Radar Warning Receiver (RWR) were fitted on both wingtips and on the rudder.
-French missiles were replaced with AIM-4 Falcon (the radar guided export variant designated HM-55 were delivered by Hughes to Switzerland between 1965 to 1968) and AIM-9 Sidewinder (infrared guided) air-to-air missiles.
+French missiles were replaced with the Hughes GAR-11A variant of the AIM-4 Falcon (the radar guided export variant designated HM-55 were delivered by Hughes to Switzerland between 1965 to 1968) and AIM-9 Sidewinder (infrared guided) air-to-air missiles.
 The Mirage IIIS retained the standard French armament of two 30mm DEFA cannons.

 In an upgrade program conducted from 1985 to 1988, new avionics and countermeasures (new radar warning receiver and chaff/flare dispenser) were fitted to the Mirage IIIS.
 As part of the upgrade program forward canard wings were also added to improve maneuverability and reduce the fighters landing speed (re-designated as Mirage IIIS C.70 – canard wing at 70%).